Wendy Testaburger: Personality and traits

-Wendy is portrayed as more level-headed and mature than her peers, often getting good grades and protesting world issues.
-For example, in the episode "Breast Cancer Show Ever" she writes an essay in regards to breast cancer and expresses her condolences to the disease's patients.
+Wendy is portrayed as more level-headed and mature than her peers.
+In the episode "Breast Cancer Show Ever" she writes an essay in regards to breast cancer and expresses her condolences to those affected.
 However, Wendy is also shown to be rather narcissistic, especially when confronted with a female who she perceives to be higher than her in the social hierarchy.
-Examples of this can be found in the episode "Bebe's Boobs Destroy Society", in which the attention Bebe is receiving from boys prompts Wendy to get breast enhancement surgery, as well as in the episode "Tom's Rhinoplasty", in which Wendy pays to have an attractive new teacher killed.
+Examples of this can be found in the episode "Bebe's Boobs Destroy Society", in which the attention Bebe is receiving from boys prompts Wendy to get breast enhancement surgery, as well as in the episode "Tom's Rhinoplasty", in which Wendy pays to have an attractive new teacher killed under the pretende that said teacher is in love with Stan.

 Due to her liberal views, Wendy frequently comes into conflict with Eric Cartman.
-For instance, in the aforementioned "Breast Cancer Show Ever", Wendy engages in a violent fight with Cartman due to his mockery of the subject of breast cancer.
+In "Breast Cancer Show Ever", Wendy engages in a violent fight with Cartman due to his mockery of breast cancer.

-Wendy tends to be outcast by her girl friends for not giving into peer pressure: In "Stupid Spoiled Whore Video Playset", she refuses to participate in the trend of emulating notorious celebrity Paris Hilton, deeming her a bad influence towards the female youth, which leads to betrayal by her female peers.
+Wendy tends to be outcast by her girl friends for not giving into peer pressure.
+In "Stupid Spoiled Whore Video Playset", she refuses to participate in the trend of emulating Paris Hilton, deeming her a bad influence on young girls, which leads to betrayal by her female peers.

-One of Wendy's most defining traits over the course of the series is her on-again, off-again relationship with Stan Marsh.
-Despite the problematic elements of their relationship, Stan is still shown to have feelings for Wendy whenever the two break up; in the episode "Raisins", he is left devastated for weeks after she dumps him in favor of Tolkien Black and joins an alliance of goth children as a result.
-The two reconcile their relationship at the end of "The List".
-After a second breakup (initiated by Stan in "Go Fund Yourself") and reconciliation during Season 18, she breaks up with him a third time at the end of "Skank Hunt" after giving in to pressure from her girlfriends.
+Wendy has an on-again, off-again relationship with Stan Marsh.
+Despite their problematic relationship, Stan is still shown to have feelings for Wendy whenever the two break up.
+In the episode "Raisins", he is left devastated for weeks after she dumps him for Tolkien Black and joins an alliance of goth children as a result.
+The two restore their relationship at the end of "The List".
+After a second breakup (initiated by Stan in "Go Fund Yourself") and reconciliation during Season 18, she breaks up with him a third time at the end of "Skank Hunt" after giving in to pressure from her girl friends.

 In the video game South Park: The Fractured but Whole, Wendy and Stan are shown together as their respective superhero alter egos, Call Girl and Toolshed, with flirtatious dialogue.
 Wendy and Stan resume their relationship at the end of "Deep Learning".